 From Goldies (as Old is Gold) to the young generation I have learned Kashmir is a destination which everyone wants to visit at least once in their lifetime.
 Isn’t it?
 Reading about Kashmir is like walking in the dream lane where you automatically get the visuals of the snowy mountains shining with diamond sheen along with emerald touch, the mystifying lakes and tulip gardens.
-But whenever Kashmir is stroked in our minds, Srinagar, the Venice of Kashmir, like the crown of India overtops our thought.
+But whenever Kashmir is stroked in our minds, Srinagar, the Venice of Kashmir, like the crown of India over-tops our thought.
 Weaving the dream tapestry further you find yourself floating in beautifully embellished Shikaras in Dal Lake without which valley seems incomplete.
-To celebrate the very identity of Srinagar, on April 2016 the government has initiated a very mesmerising approach that adds a silver lining to the beauty of Srinagar via Shikara festival.
+To celebrate the very identity of Srinagar, on April 2016 the government has initiated a very mesmerizing approach that adds a silver lining to the beauty of Srinagar via Shikara festival.

 Shikara Festival – Redefining Bliss

 Swaying on the water of dreams, Shikaras entangle many memories and during this festival, they roister the extravaganza of culture and traditions.
-The festival is held in Dal Lake in Srinagar each summer and intertwines the native cultural programs along with the adventurous and thrilling Shikara Race, Dragon Boat Race, Kayaking and Canoe Polo match.
+This unconventional festival is held at Dal Lake in Srinagar each summer and intertwines the native cultural programs along with the adventurous and thrilling Shikara Race, Dragon Boat Race, Kayaking and Canoe Polo match.
 All this is topped with the poignant Sufi music played in all Shikaras which takes you to the world of rhythm.
 Whoaa!
 That’s like a double retreat.
 But the sad part is that even with so much longing for a royal Shikara ride and Srinagar as a whole, only a few dare to stimulate their soul with the breathtaking experience.

 picturesque Incredible India